Claiming Business Expenses

 To claim a portion of your expenses, you must account for costs such as heating, electricity, council tax, mortgage interest, rent, and internet.
 Next, figure out the fraction that relates to your business activities.

-Example: 1 room of a 5-room house is used for business three days per week.
+Example: 1 room of a 5-room house is used for business 3 days per week.
 The total house expense is £200 per month. £200 divided by 5 rooms is £40.
-It is only used for 3 days per week, therefore, claiming 3/7 of £40, which equals £17.14 for 3 days.
+It is only used for 3 days per week; therefore, claiming 3/7 of £40, which equals £17.14 for 3 days.

 Business Expense Template

 To help claim business expenses, we have developed two Excel templates to record your Expenses.
-There are VAT and non-VAT options; both allow you to enter the mileage and all other payments that have been made.
+There are VAT and non-VAT options; both allow you to enter the mileage and all other payments made.
 The figures can then be posted to the accounts, and you can claim back the value of the expenses.

 Further Advice for Claiming Business Expenses